SiteSupra/sitesupra-docs/docs/supra_cli.rst

 +++++++++++

 Clears SiteSupra cache.
 Cleans up all cache entries, if no argument is provided, or a particular segment.
-For more information SiteSupra cache see :doc:`cache`.
+For more information SiteSupra cache see :doc:`cache` chapter of this manual.

 cache:list
 ++++++++++